-Do you see what I have just done?
-From the external visible series created by the multiplication table of any number, I was on a quest to discern the fundamental, invisible, or Sung Sang element of these numbers.
-In this case, the invisible Sung Sang aspect is the reducted form of any multiplication table; and we shall see that with prime number reciprocals, the visible-invisible Hyung Sang - Sung Sang aspects are similarly present, but also mirrored/reversed.
-The phenomenon of mirrors kept showing itself in my number analysis and will become more apparent.
-Thus, true to Unification Thought, I believe I have found the Sung Sang and Hyung Sang of whole number multiplication tables.
+Do you see what I have achieved by the process of reduction?
+From the external visible series created by the multiplication table of any number, I was on a quest to discern the fundamental, invisible, or sungsang element of these numbers.
+In this case, the invisible sungsang aspect is the reducted form of any multiplication table; and we shall see that with prime number reciprocals, the visible-invisible hyungsang-sungsang aspects are similarly present, but also mirrored/reversed.

+The phenomenon of mirrors kept showing itself in my number analysis, and will become more apparent here.
+Thus, true to Unification Thought, I believe I have found the sungsang and hyungsang of whole number multiplication tables.